15 foods to undo binging over the holidays

 Elevated blood sugar.
 A drizzle of vinegar on your salad can help level out the highs and lows in your blood sugar brought on by a carb-heavy holiday binge.
 But don’t overdo it — too much vinegar may bother your stomach.

 High blood pressure.
-If you’ve been indulging in ultra-salty foods over the holidays, you’ll need some potassium-rich foods to level out your blood pressure.
-Try bananas, prune juice or an orange, or any of these other potassium-rich foods.
+You may not have control over the amount of salt added to dishes you’ll encounter over the holidays.
+You’ll want some potassium-rich foods to level out your blood pressure.
+Try bananas, prune juice or an orange or any of these other potassium-rich foods.

 Peak Krill Oil